General Terms and Conditions Consumers

 Trade name: Onesix

-Address: Weerdskampweg 9, 5222 BA 's-Hertogenbosch, the Netherlands
+Address: Weerdskampweg 9, 5222 BA 's-Hertogenbosch, The Netherlands

-Telephone number: 085 060 4220
+Phone number: 085 060 4220

 KVK: 67460305